benschaf/flash-cli/README.md

 All of these differences are taken into account during development, and the app is designed to work seamlessly in both environments.

 ## Credits

 ### Content
 All the Credits and hyperlinks can be found in the [run.py](run.py) file on the indicated lines.

+Note that this list of credits is automatically generated from the run.py file using the [copy-credits.py](copy-credits.py) script.
+The script was written by me, with much help from the Microsoft Edge Copilot.

 - Line: 11: [Credit for prettytable](https://pythonfusion.com/table-on-console-python/#37-terminaltables-or-asciitable)